jbendson/db-pump/README.md

 A PL/SQL package for moving data from source to target table(s)

-The package enables a simple pattern for high performance data manipulation based on a source query.
-It generates and executes an anonymous PL/SQL block that uses a cursor to iterate through the source query and bind the result set to 1 to n target DML statements.
+The package facilitates a simple pattern for high performance data manipulation based on a source query.
+It generates and executes an anonymous PL/SQL block that uses a cursor to iterate through the source query and bind the result set to 1 or more target DML statements.

-Bulk collection and binding are used to optimize performance.
-However, using straight SQL will almost always be fastest.
+A note on performance - Bulk collection and binding are used to optimize performance.
+However, using straight SQL will almost always be the fastest approach to accomplish a given task (insert from select statement, etc).

 ## Installation